Tracking the funded status of pension plans as at May 31, 2020

-This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2018.
-For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2018.
-The estimate of the solvency liabilities reflects the new CIA guidance for valuations effective March 31, 2019 or later.
+This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2019.
+For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2019.
+The estimate of the solvency liabilities reflects the CIA guidance for valuations effective April 30, 2020 or later.
 The following graph shows the impact of three typical portfolios on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.

-During the month of May, Canadian universe bonds, Canadian long-term bonds as well as Canadian long-term provincial bonds showed positive returns while Canadian equity markets, global equity markets (CAD) and alternative investments showed negative returns.
-With a return of 0.3%, the low volatility portfolio (LDI1) outperformed both the highly diversified portfolio (HD) (-1.4%) and the 60/40 portfolio (-1.6%).
+During the month of May, Canadian universe bonds, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets, global equity markets (CAD) as well as alternative investments showed positive returns.
+With a return of 2.24%, the highly diversified portfolio (HD) outperformed the 60/40 portfolio (2.18%) and the low volatility portfolio (LDI1) (1.55%).

-The prescribed CIA Annuity purchase rates decreased while the commuted value rates used in the calculation of solvency liabilities increased during the month.
-As a result, the solvency liabilities decreased by 0.8% for a medium duration plan.
-For this type of plan, an investment in the 60/40 or in the HD portfolio resulted in a decrease of the solvency ratio and an investment in the LDI portfolio resulted in an increase of the ratio.
+The prescribed CIA Annuity purchase rates as well as the commuted value rates used in the calculation of solvency liabilities decreased during the month.
+As a result, the solvency liabilities increased for a medium duration plan.
+For this type of plan, an investment in the HD, in the 60/40 and in the LDI portfolio resulted in a decrease of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.

 - No consideration has been made for contributions paid to the plan or for benefits paid out of the plan.